YosysHQ/yosys/docs/source/yosys_internals/extensions.rst

     }

-When trying to understand what a command does, creating a small test case to look at the output of ``dump`` and ``show`` before and after the command has been executed can be helpful.
+When trying to understand what a command does, creating a small test case to look at the output of :cmd:ref:`dump` and :cmd:ref:`show` before and after the command has been executed can be helpful.
 The :doc:`/using_yosys/more_scripting/selections` document has more information on using these commands.

 .. todo:: copypaste